kotliluk/rachel/README.md

 Rachel is an evaluator and syntax checker for relational algebra (RA).
 It provides both data definition and expression evaluation.
 It uses simplified RA notation and is implemented for evaluation over small data sets for teaching purposes.
-Rachel has strong, explicit error description which helps better RA understanding.
+Rachel has strong, explicit error descriptions that help better RA understanding.

 The application was implemented by Lukáš Kotlík as a bachelor thesis on [Faculty of Electrical Engineering, Czech Technical University](https://fel.cvut.cz/en/).

 ## Usage

-The application has two main parts: relation definition section and expression evaluation section.
-When the expression is evaluated, the result section is displayed as well.
+The application has two main parts: the relation definition section and the expression evaluation section.
+When we evaluate the expression, the result section is displayed as well.
 On top of the page, we can manage settings or project import/export.

-The common work flow is:
+The usual workflow is:
 - (data import)
 - definition of relations
 - evaluation of expressions